Bessyto/cat-wishes/readme.txt

     Each document has DocBlocks, header with the file description and purpose, and some comments.

 - Has full validation on the client side through JavaScript and server side through PHP.
+    *Validates the image that the user upload when a new item is recommended - upload.php file

 - Incorporates jQuery and Ajax.
     JQuery: Used in the Login option in the nav bar.
 When user click Login button, the input options to write username